ChantalMP/RaDialog_LLaVA/README.md

 - in model/lavis/defaults_report.yaml set the path to the MIMIC-CXR-JPG dataset (e.g. .../physionet.org/files/mimic-cxr-jpg/2.0.0 )

 #### 3) Create sectioned report data

 - go to the mimic-cxr folder in the code with `cd mimic-cxr`
 - run `python create_section_files.py` to prepare the report data
-- go back to the RaDialog directory with `cd ..`
+- go back to the RaDialog_LLaVA directory with `cd ..`

 ### Evaluate RaDialog on MIMIC-CXR test set: